+Most installers now offer conservatory and orangery design services.
+But how can you tell which ones to trust?
 The majority of installers will be registered with an accreditation of scheme of some sort – it’s quite easy to spot accredited installers through their displayed logos on their website.

-We can put you in touch with up to three recommended installer sin your area for free, no obligation quotations.
+Conservatory Online Prices has a wide network of trusted, local accredited installers.
+We can put you in touch with up to three recommended installers in your area for free, no obligation quotations.

 This is a consumer protection organisation that can mediate in the event that a homeowner has a dispute with one of its accredited members.
 It is the only organisation of its type operating within the double glazing sector and it’s completely free to use.
 It’s also very difficult for an orangery installer to become a member of the DGCOS – as they need to pass a twelve-step accreditation process.

 If you pay a deposit to your installer, and they are DGCOS registered, it means that your money is protected in the (hopefully unlikely) event that your orangery installer goes out of business before completing the work.

 The DGCOS does not charge homeowners in the event that mediation is necessary.
 It promises to: